-If you have a long mallet splint with a velcro strap (as below), you will need to remove the velcro to exercise the second joint, allowing the splint to lift away from your finger.
-Bend and straighten this joint 10-15 times, every 2 hours.
+If you have a long mallet splint, which has a velcro strap attached, the velcro will need to be released in order to exercise the joint every hour.
+Bend and straighten the free joint 10-15 times, every 2 hours.
 Then, once you've finished, reapply the velcro strap.